IRA

 Click here to see the policy on Undergraduate Concentrations under the semester system, which will begin at Cal Poly with the 2026-27 academic year.

-Concentrations are noted on the student’s transcript but are not shown on the diploma.
-The following requirements for establishing or revising a concentration became effective with the 2013-15 catalog cycle.
+Concentrations are noted on the student’s transcript, but not shown on the diploma.
+The following criteria for all new concentration proposals or concentration revision proposals became effective with the 2013-15 catalog cycle.

 • The courses for a concentration shall appear in the major course column.